goseind/gosein.de/_posts/2022-03-29-My-Reverse-Engineering-Challenge-Broken-Password-Safe.md

 (gdb)
 ```

-So when we rund the file with `r` inside gdb, we get prompted for a password.
-Let's just enter a random password like `1648568247` and see whats happens.
-The program responds with and error and tells us a new password has been set for us.
+So when we run the file with `r` inside gdb, we get prompted for a password.
+Let's just enter a random password like `1648568247` and see what happens.
+The program responds with an error and tells us a new password has been set for us.
 Now we just need to enter our new password to access the safe again.
-The problem is, we don't know the new password and if we enter another random password the program abords.
-For practical reasons I'll skip more details about gdb for now and pick them up in a later blog post.
+The problem is, we don't know the new password, and if we enter another random password the program abords.
+For practical reasons, I'll skip more details about gdb for now and pick them up in a later blog post.

-So now we "know" what the program does or rather wants from us, we can use radare2 to disasemble the exectubale in the command line by running the follwing commands:
+So now we "know" what the program does or rather wants from us, we can use radare2 to disassemble the executable in the command line by running the following commands:

 ``` bash
 r2 -e bin.cache=true broken_pwsafe